Ludovico Ludovisi

 Ludovico Ludovisi (22 or 27 October 1595 – 18 November 1632) was an Italian cardinal and statesman of the Roman Catholic Church.
 He was an art connoisseur who formed a famous collection of antiquities, housed at the Villa Ludovisi in Rome.

 Biography

 Ludovico Ludovisi was born in Bologna, then part of the Papal States, the son of Orazio Ludovisi and Lavinia Albergati.
-Following in the footsteps of his uncle Alessandro Ludovisi, he was trained at the Jesuit Collegio Germanico of Rome, and went on to the University of Bologna, where he received his doctorate in canon law on 25 February 1615.
+Following in the footsteps of his uncle Alessandro Ludovisi, he was trained at the Jesuit Collegio Germanico in Rome, and went on to the University of Bologna, where he received his doctorate in canon law on 25 February 1615.